WARNING! |

 Three Bitterlings in a plastic litter bucket right after I opened up the order on 10/24/09.
 The water is blue from something that they added to it.
 A fourth bitterling was not in this photo.

-Click on the photo below to go to the Live Aquaria page on bitterlings.
+This used to go to the Live Aquaria page on bitterlings.
+They ended their affiliate program so the link no longer works.

 |